LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > the callee's.
 What about values exchanged through reads/writes to shared
 > state?

-Yes, communicating a value via state also constitutes a boundary crossing.
+Yes, exchange of values via state also constitutes a boundary crossing.
+Some of our benchmarks do exactly that.
 We will clarify what a boundary crossing is in the prose.

 > line 313: it threw me that a program might not fail but "produce a wrong
 > result".
 If it could be caught by the gradual type system, why can't it